Meet the creator of Very Mary Designs

 With husband and two children in tow I returned to Victoria and launched Mary Joyce Designs - a clothing business using all natural fabrics with original water-based screen printed fabrics.
 During that time I also started a manufacturing company - M Joyce Manufacturing.

 In the mid 90's the Commonwealth Games hit the city of Victoria.
 I worked on the sales team as a designer and production manager and proudly won a competition to design CBC's host broadcasters and crew uniforms, beating out Nike and Reebok.
-I used Richard Hunt's art and my design sense to create a range of garments for the games, from suits to hats and everything in between.
+With Richard Hunt's art and my design sense to create a range of garments for the games, from suits to hats and everything in between.
 We also produced a lot of garments for the opening performers.

 I hope you will love my hats as much as I love making them!